Sammcb/Sammcb.github.io/pages/devlogs/anniversary/devlog0.md

 ## Wrap Up

 With that, I had some new knowledge of Lua and LÖVE, the ability to control a player and render tiles from a spritesheet, and was excited to continue working on my game another day!

+### Feedback
+{:.feedback}

+Thank you for reading!
+If you have any corrections, please create an [issue](https://github.com/Sammcb/Sammcb.github.io/issues/new/choose).
+If you have any general suggestions or feedback, check out the [discussion](https://github.com/Sammcb/Sammcb.github.io/discussions/4) for this devlog!